Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 One of the less trivial examples of this kind is the case of sender/receiver n:1 communication.
 Figure 6.1 sketches a case where both sender software-components provide the dull set of dataElements that are required by the RPortPrototype of the receiving software-component.

+<-------------- multimodal context
+This diagram illustrates a legal n:1 sender–receiver communication: two producer AtomicSwComponentTypes each expose data elements {A,B} via provided ports, and one consumer AtomicSwComponentType collects both through a single required port, all wired in a CompositionSwComponentType via AssemblySwConnectors.

+- Component hierarchy
+  • Two source AtomicSwComponentTypes and one sink AtomicSwComponentType instantiated inside a CompositionSwComponentType.

+- Ports & interfaces
+  • Each source has an AbstractProvidedPortPrototype (PPort) offering a sender–receiver DataInterface with elements {A,B}.
+  • The sink has one AbstractRequiredPortPrototype (RPort) requiring the same interface.
+  • Two AssemblySwConnectors link each PPort to the single RPort.

+- Data flow
+  • Unidirectional, asynchronous transfer of ApplicationCompositeDataType elements A and B from both producers to the consumer.

+- Key AUTOSAR concepts
+  • AtomicSwComponentType, CompositionSwComponentType, AbstractProvidedPortPrototype, AbstractRequiredPortPrototype, AssemblySwConnector, DataInterface, ApplicationCompositeDataType, PPort/RPort.

+- Scenario
+  • A consumer SWC aggregates or arbitrates data A and B from two redundant or alternative producer SWCs. ---------------------->
 Figure 6.1: legal n:1 communication

 The next case (exemplified by Figure 6.2) implements a situation where one sender provides two dataElements {A,b} while the other sender provides only as subset of these, i.e. {B}.
 As the RPortPrototype of the receiving software-component requires only the dataElement {B} compatibility issues will not occur because for every required dataElement a compatible dataElement is provided.

+<-------------- multimodal context
+This diagram illustrates a legal n:1 assembly communication in AUTOSAR, where two provider SW-components expose overlapping interface sets to a single consumer SW-component.
+It shows how multiple P-Ports can be connected to one R-Port without violating AUTOSAR’s interface-set rules.

+• Component hierarchy
+  – Three AtomicSwComponentType instances (two providers on the left, one consumer on the right) hosted in a single CompositionSwComponentType.
+• Ports & interfaces
+  – Top provider: AbstractProvidedPortPrototype offering {A,B}
+  – Bottom provider: AbstractProvidedPortPrototype offering {B}
+  – Consumer: AbstractRequiredPortPrototype requiring {B}
+  – Two AssemblySwConnectors link each PPort to the single RPort.
+• Data flow
+  – Both providers may invoke operations or send data on interface B into the consumer’s RPort (n:1 communication).
+• Key AUTOSAR concepts
+  – Uses AbstractProvided/RequiredPortPrototypes, ClientServerInterface with multi-element sets, AssemblySwConnectors, and legal n:1 connector cardinality.
+• Scenario
+  – Demonstrates redundant or fallback provisioning of interface B to a consumer component, enabling fault tolerance or dynamic source selection. ---------------------->
 Figure 6.2: legal n:1 communication

 #@SECTION: 6.16.1.2 Illegal Use